Anna-Peng/thoughts/README.md

 Suffering is untouched and everflowing\
 — A pain that is unsoothable.

-I sit in a cafe\
+I sit in this moment,
 With no one but a metaverse of souls \
 — in bytes that flows through anything concrete

 The only thing that touches\
-Is the last beat of the song.\
+Is the last beat of the drum roll.\
-The music that I do not agree with\
+A rhythm that I do not agree with\
 But the only thing that reverberates through my skin.

 Other than that\